Catch That Kid: Plot

-Molly arrives at the bank and Brisbane accuses her system of being useless and fires a Phillips family friend and bank employee Hartmann.
+Molly arrives at the bank and Brisbane accuses her system of being useless and fires Hartmann.
 Brisbane's guest Francois Nuffaut apologizes to Molly and redirects the blame onto Brisbane for throwing a party at the bank before the security system was operable.

 Gus and Austin find out that Maddy played them after seeing each other's necklaces and leave her, but the trio reunites during a police chase and evades them successfully.

-Maddy and her friends go to the hospital with the money to pay for the surgery, but Molly realizes who the thieves are (through the amount they stole being equal to that of surgery costs and the climbing gear Maddy left in the vault) and intercepts them.
-Molly realizes her daughter was only doing what she thought was right for her father and does a cover-up by telling the bank executives that the robbery was an unplanned test she performed as chief of security.
+Maddy and her friends go to the hospital with the money to pay for the surgery, but Molly realizes who the thieves are due to different clues and also arrives at the hospital.
+Molly realizes her daughter was only doing what she thought was right for her father and does a cover-up by telling the police that the robbery was an unplanned test she performed.
 As they leave, reporters outside the hospital give the public the full story.

-Molly forgives Maddy for her actions.
-The public and the news studio sympathize with the Phillips family and donate money for Tom's surgery.
-Brisbane is fired; Hartmann is promoted to bank president and gives them the loan.
+The next morning, Molly forgives Maddy for her actions.
+The public and the news studios sympathize with the Phillips family and donate money for Tom's surgery.
+Hartmann has been promoted to bank president and gives them the loan with Brisbane no longer working there.

 Three months later, Tom has recovered from the surgery.
 Maddy, Gus, and Austin continue to argue playfully about who will be a better boyfriend for Maddy.